 2. Conserves Soil Moisture

-During the summer, when water evaporates quickly, soil tends to dry out.
+During the summer, when water evaporates quickly, the soil tends to dry out.
 This could result to root desiccation and even death.
 If your trees are mulched, sunlight will not reach the bare soil and moisture loss is reduced.
 Even with less watering, the soil under a layer of mulch retains its moisture and its roots can continue to prosper.

 3. Improves The Soil’s Fertility

 When mulch breaks down, it adds humus to the soil.
 This will help increase the organic matter in the soil, which serves as a nutrient and water reservoir underground.
-As a result, your tree will continue to receive nutrients and water that they need to flourish.
+As a result, your tree will continue to receive the nutrients and water that they need to flourish.